yskuniv/mswp/README.md

 $ bundle install --path=vendor/bundle
 ```

-When you install locally, you should also install binstub of this gem:
+When you install it locally, you should also install binstub of this gem:

 ```console
 $ bundle binstubs mswp